A chance to shine – to have a go – to make a difference!

 We are committed to supporting communities to help themselves.
 We want to encourage and support more South Oxfordshire residents to volunteer, so we have introduced a new grant scheme to support some of the costs of volunteering.

 Take a look at the Volunteering Grant Scheme.
 It could be just what you are looking for.

-A new is ready for volunteers to find their ideal opportunity, and for groups and organisations to register and upload volunteering opportunities.
+A new is helping volunteers to find their ideal opportunity, and groups and organisations to register and upload volunteering opportunities.
 For guidance and support with the new website, contact OCVA , an umbrella organisation providing information and services for voluntary organisations in Oxfordshire, or contact the OCVA volunteer development officer on

 We published the in 2017, a summary of consultation and research activities undertaken to develop an understanding of how volunteering could be supported and encouraged in South Oxfordshire and Vale of White Horse.
 We are pleased to announce that, having undertaken this research, we will be working to support a programme of activity which draws on this evidence to help more people to volunteer in the future.

 The council contributed to the development of , a set of guidelines and principles which supports good practice, better and effective working relationships between public authorities and the voluntary, community and faith sectors.

 Meet the team

 Suzi Wild, our new Volunteering Development Officer, with Anne Richardson, Corporate Projects Officer, are working closely with volunteers and community and voluntary groups in the area, and are keen to support you with volunteering.
 Read the where Anne spent time helping a local charity as part of the council's staff volunteering scheme, where staff can have up to two days a year to help a local cause.
 Get in touch with us using the details opposite.